-“The motorcycle I was riding when I had the accident was named the widowmaker at the time, and it was notorious for having too much power and poor handling,” Weir says.
-“I had broken my neck, and while face down in the Stryker frame at the McGuire VA hospital in Richmond, I wondered what the world ahead would hold for me.”
+“I had broken my neck, and while face down in the Stryker frame at the McGuire VA hospital in Richmond, I wondered what the world ahead would hold for me,” Reed says.

-Following his father’s legacy of military service, Weir enlisted in the Army in 1976 in hopes of fulfilling his passions in some way for tinkering with cars and trucks.
-His recruiter immediately assigned him to combat arms, where he served as an armed crewman on M60 tanks.
+Reed followed his father’s legacy of military service and enlisted in the Army in 1976, hoping to follow his passion of tinkering with cars and trucks.
+His recruiter assigned him to combat arms, where he served as an armed crewman on M60 tanks.

-It certainly did go on for Weir, who, in 1981, attended the first National Veterans Wheelchair Games in Richmond as an observer.
-It was then that he became interested not only in the range of sports available to him but also in adaptive sports equipment.
+In 1981, Reed attended the first National Veterans Wheelchair Games as an observer and became interested in the range of sports available to him, and also in the equipment.

-Weir became involved in various events at the Wheelchair Games, including track racing, the 5K, slalom and air rifles.
+Eventually Reed became involved in various events at the Games, including track racing, the 5K, slalom and air rifles.
 In 1996, his wheelchair racing performance almost earned him a spot on the U.S. Paralympic team.

-Weir’s passions for sports caught the attention of Paralyzed Veterans of America, which in 1997 began looking for an associate sports director to lead the National Trapshoot Circuit.
-Weir immediately took the job, and aside from racing and running the trapshoot circuit, he also helped lead the quad rugby and bowling programs.
+In 1997 when PVA was looking for an associate sports director to lead the National Trap shoot Circuit, Reed was an obvious choice.
+He immediately took the job, and aside from racing and running the circuit, he also helped lead the quad rugby and bowling programs.

-Weir remains thankful for the opportunities adaptive sports have afforded him – both in living a healthy and active lifestyle and in securing fulfilling employment.
+Reed credits adaptive sports with allowing him to live a healthy and active lifestyle, in addition to securing him fulfilling employment.
 “My involvement in sports allowed me to have an outlet, a positive outlook to be as involved as I wanted to be,” he says.
 “I definitely would not have enjoyed the life I have without sports.”

-While no longer able to race, Weir says his ultimate goal is to help other disabled veterans find hope, health and healing through adaptive sports.
+Reed is no longer able to race, so he has turned his attention to helping other disabled veterans find hope, health and healing through adaptive sports.
 “I want other veterans not to hesitate to get involved,” he says.
 “For a veteran, or even a non-veteran, I would encourage them to go the Wheelchair Games or other adaptive sports events and interact with the athletes.
 It can be life-changing seeing that the wheelchair can simply become part of your body, rather than just a huge ankle weight.”